George Floyd protests in Richmond, Virginia: May

 The first organized protest in the city began on the evening of May 29 and went on into the early morning hours of May 30.
 Protesters organized at Monroe Park and marched down Franklin Street through the Monroe Ward neighborhood.
 There, they were confronted by the Richmond Police Department (RPD), VCU Police, and the Virginia Division of Capitol Police.
 Rioters set two police cruisers on fire, both of which were destroyed: one VCU cruiser and one RPD cruiser.
 Additionally, protesters vandalized a GRTC Pulse rapid transit bus and set it on fire, destroying it.

 On the evening of May 30 into the early morning hours of May 31, several hundred protesters organized around the campus of Virginia Commonwealth University and marched down Monument Avenue.
 The street is well known as being the home of several prominent statues depicting Confederate generals in a positive and honorable light.
-These statues have, especially in recent years, been subject to vandalism, even prior to the Floyd protests.
+These statues have, especially in recent years, been subject to vandalism, even prior to the Floyd riots.
 The first statue defaced was the J.E.B.
 Stuart Monument located at the intersection of Lombardy Street and Monument Ave.
 Vandals spray painted the statue and destroyed the fencing around the statue.
-Subsequently, protesters tagged the Robert E. Lee Monument with various slogans, including "Black Lives Matter", "Lynch Trump", "All Cops Are Bastards", and "Fuck Capitalism".
+Subsequently, rioters tagged the Robert E. Lee Monument with various slogans, including "Black Lives Matter", "Lynch Trump", "All Cops Are Bastards", and "Fuck Capitalism".
 The Jefferson Davis Memorial, and the Stonewall Jackson Monument were also damaged, although none of the statues were toppled.

 The interior of the Memorial to the Women of the Confederacy was set on fire.
 Initially, the Richmond Fire Department reported that just the exterior was damaged.
 Later on it was noted that the building's interior caught fire, destroying artifacts within the building.

 Demonstrators also defaced the sign for the Virginia Museum of History and Culture to re-read "Virginia Museum of Bullshit and Cultists".
 The Rumors of War statue by the Museum was left unharmed.
 Damage was also reported at the Whole Foods Market near the Allison Street transit station.

-Protests and acts of vandalism went on until 3 or 4:00 a.m. on the morning of May 31.
+Riots and acts of vandalism went on until 3 or 4:00 a.m. on the morning of May 31.
 Numerous community members reorganized around the Lee Monument around 10:00 a.m. the next morning, with smaller groups organizing around the Stuart, Jackson, and Davis monuments.
 The statues along Monument Avenue were further defaced and spray painted.
 Skateboarders skated on the JEB Stuart monument.